cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 int anyInt = 9876633;
 Person lastPerson = persons.get(list.size() - 1);
 ```

+In short, if you think that code responsible for creating variable is not sufficient to express your intention then do not hesitate to introduce one-time variable.

 ## Summary
 That's all if it comes to my thoughts on this topic.
 As I mentioned before, we tend to complicate our code a lot and very often so if you found this post interesting stay tuned by [subscribing][feed] my further blog activities.